teeli8/skeleton_plugin/README.md

 Re-adjusting parameters after computing a skeleton is also supported.

+Be sure to use the Reset button after finishing the computation for an image

 ## License
-The plugin is distributed under the terms of   license.
+The plugin is distributed under the terms of BSD-3 license.

 ## Issues
 If you encounter any issues, please file an issue along with a detailed description